resmithers/aero-kata/README.md

 ## To run Cypress testing
 Ensure that you have installed all the dependencies, and that the project is running

-The package.json has a this command built in.
+The package.json has this command built in.

 To run tests in terminal
 ```